Guimitas/AI-Driven-Hybrid-Hierarchical-Engine-Classifier/README.md

 **b.
 Train** — in `notebooks/ModelTraining/`, run folders `Model0` → `Model4`.
 Some finish in seconds; the CNNs can take 20+ minutes.

 > ⚠️ CNN training is stochastic — retraining may land slightly above or below the reported accuracies.
 A stronger machine makes this faster.
+---

+## 🔎 A note on AI use

+As you'd expect from an AI-focused project, this work made heavy use of AI tools — and being clear about which is part of the point, since knowing where these tools help and where they don't is the subject of the project itself.

+- **The video:** ElevenLabs for the voiceover; Claude for the intro/outro and step images, and for structuring the report. *(The technical diagrams are my own.)*
+- **The code:** Gemini and ChatGPT were used heavily for the Python implementation.

+**What's mine is everything else** — and it's the part that matters here.
+The architecture, the state definitions, the hierarchy design, the diagnosis of why things failed, and the decision to rebuild the entire system from scratch after the first version collapsed.
+That was two months of trial and error and the real substance of the project, documented in full in the technical report.

+The goal was never to demonstrate coding ability — I've taken Python courses at university and high school, plus IBM's "Python for Data Science" on Coursera (in my portfolio).
+The goal was to understand **the other side of the coin**: what machine learning can and cannot do, seen from a mechanical engineer's perspective.